So how to do keyword research like a pro in 2019?

 Here’s how to do keyword research like a professional SEO.

-How to do a proper keyword research like a pro
+How to do keyword research like a pro in 2019

 Search engine optimization once you knew is dead and no longer exists.
 You now have to follow a specific set of rules to outperform your competitors in search results for your desired keywords.

-Without much ado let’s jump into the details on how to do keyword research like a pro.
+Without much ado let’s jump into the details on how to do keyword research like a pro in 2019.

 Here’s the 3 step formula I follow to find profitable keywords for my blog posts.